chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-02-10-small-task-to-prepare-for-my-chiir-2020-tutorial-on-multi-method-evaluation.md

   - recommender systems
   - information retrieval
 ---
-Are you interested in attending my <a href="https://sigir.org/chiir2020/" rel="noopener noreferrer" target="_blank">CHIIR 2020</a> tutorial on multi-method evaluation (Leveraging multiple methods to answer what you were looking for)?
+Are you interested in attending my [CHIIR 2020](https://sigir.org/chiir2020/) tutorial on multi-method evaluation (Leveraging multiple methods to answer what you were looking for)?

 Consider preparing a small (very small!) task for the tutorial.
 It will help you get the best out of it for your very own research project.
-I summarized the task on the <a href="https://multimethods.info" rel="noopener noreferrer" target="_blank">multimethods.info</a> site that I maintain together with <a href="https://evazangerle.at" rel="noopener noreferrer" target="_blank">Eva Zangerle</a> from Universität Innsbruck: <a href="https://multimethods.info/?page_id=122" rel="noopener noreferrer" target="_blank">Task description for the CHIIR 2020 Tutorial ''Leveraging multiple methods to answer what you were looking for''</a>
+I summarized the task on the [multimethods.info](https://multimethods.info/) site that I maintain together with [Eva Zangerle](https://evazangerle.at) from Universität Innsbruck: [Task description for the CHIIR 2020 Tutorial ''Leveraging multiple methods to answer what you were looking for''](https://multimethods.info/?page_id=122).

 {{< cite page="bauer-2020-chiir-tutorial-multimethods" view="4" >}}